devRojha/alpha-nodus-assignment/README.md

-# Retail Sales Management System
+# Career Dashboard

 ### 1. Overview

 This project is a Job board Dashboard where an admin can add job post, see all applicent and hire or reject them and an applicent can see all job post and can apply based on below constrant.

-Constrant :
+1.1 Constrant :

 ● Each applicant can only apply once per job